-"Backquote" or "quasiquote" expressions are useful for constructing a list or vector structure when some but not all of the desired structure is known in advance.
-If no commas appear within the $\langle qq template \rangle$, the result of evaluating $\langle qq \text{ template} \rangle$ is equivalent to the result of evaluating '(qq template).
+"Quasiquote" expressions are useful for constructing a list or vector structure when some but not all of the desired structure is known in advance.
+If no commas appear within the $\langle qq \text{ template} \rangle$, the result of evaluating $\langle qq \text{ template} \rangle$ is equivalent to the result of evaluating $\langle qq template \rangle$.
 If a comma appears within the $\langle qq template \rangle$, however, the expression following the comma is evaluated ("unquoted") and its result is inserted into the structure instead of the comma and the expression.
-If a comma appears followed immediately by an at-sign (Q), then it is an error if the following expression does not evaluate to a list; the opening and closing parentheses of the list are then "stripped away" and the elements of the list are inserted in place of the comma at-sign expression sequence.
-A comma at-sign should only appear within a list or vector $\langle qq template \rangle$.
+If a comma appears followed without intervening whitespace by a commercial at-sign (Q), then it is an error if the following expression does not evaluate to a list; the opening and closing parentheses of the list are then "stripped away" and the elements of the list are inserted in place of the comma at-sign expression sequence.
+A comma at-sign should only appear within a list or vector $\langle qq \text{ template} \rangle$.